angrybacon/doomsday-wiki/markdown/articles/2021/07/27/ddft-brewing.md

 Like many Legacy players who are dedicated to their deck, I am constantly iterating, adjusting, and refining my lists.
 Since I'm a DDFT holdout, I have to work extra hard to make my deck even moderately playable compared to those more _normal_ Doomsday players.
-This means I'm very open to trying unsual (read: bad) ideas in case I find the next piece of sick tech.
+This means I'm very open to trying unusual (read: bad) ideas in case I find the next piece of sick tech.
 It's rare that this actually happens, but even failed brews can leave behind valuable morsels, which may with luck accumulate into something playable.
 So, dear reader, let me take you on a journey through the dark corners of the Doomsday Discord, where suboptimal decks skitter in the shadows, and the few remaining DDFT players, gaunt and starving, make their home.
 We'll see some examples of failures, examine the useful scraps, and talk about what I think is the best list right now for someone who wants to play Doomsday and Tendrils of Agony in the same 75.

 ## The Starting Point